boranorben/platoon-sequence-change/readme.md

 bash run.sh
 ```

-After the simulation ends, you will get six simulation results in .pdf files described as follows:
+After the simulation ends, you will get seven simulation results in .pdf files described as follows:

 | Filename | Description |
 | ------ | ------ |